-Framework Convention on Climate Change - United Nations - (UNFCCC) 1992
+Framework Convention on Climate Change - United Nations - (UNFCCC) 1992 and future climate change projections, which enables determination of practical adaptation measures to improve long-term resilience.

 A range of international climate change agreements and frameworks have been approved that provide information on climate change impacts, vulnerability and adaptations.
 The work of the UNFCCC provides individual participant states with detailed technical information, including current